-Trail Class Preliminary Event - In order to participate in the Trail Class on Saturday, exhibitors must qualify on Friday (from 10 AM -3 PM).
-Riders are expected to be in proper show attire.
+Trail Class Preliminary Event - In order to participate in the Trail Class on Saturday, exhibitors must qualify on Thursday (from 12 PM -5 PM).
+Riders are expected to be in show or proper working (long sleeve shirt, jeans, boot with heel and helmet) attire.
 Participants will have to successfully complete 2 obstacles with 3 refusals or less to be eligible to compete in the actual class.
 The qualifiers will be posted before the Trail Practice and only those on the posted list are eligible to practice and compete in the actual trail class.
 Riders that are NOT on the list will NOT be allowed to compete!
 No exceptions!